tminus109/foundation/hacker_rank/exercises/ransom_note.md

 Function Description: Complete the checkMagazine function.
 It must print "Yes" if the note can be formed using the magazine, or "No".

-checkMagazine has the following parameters: tring magazine[m]: the words in the magazine, string note[n]: the words in the ransom note.
+checkMagazine has the following parameters: string magazine[m]: the words in the magazine, string note[n]: the words in the ransom note.

-Prints string: either "Yes" or "No", no return value is expected.
+Prints string: either "Yes" or "No"; no return value is expected.

 Input Format: